tcalhounjr/docflow/README.md

 # docflow
-this app will enable users to asynchronously complete multiple documents at one time thereby reducing lead time for d
+this app will enable users to asynchronously complete multiple documents at one time thereby reducing lead time for complex workflows